keithallatt/HierarchicalMultiLabelClassification/README.md

 ### Overview

-We tackle the hierarchical, multi-label classification task using an encoder-decoder architecture composed of a transformer-based encoder and a GRU-based decoder.
+We tackle the hierarchical, multi-label classification task using an encoder-decoder architecture composed of a transformer-based encoder and a GRU-based decoder. process_documents() in data_cleaning.py defines the implementation of our encoder.
+The HierarchicalRNN class in model.py defines the implementation of our decoder.

 ### Design Decisions